AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/composer-project-structure.md

    >[!IMPORTANT]
    >
-   >**Do not merge** these `composer.json` file changes with your production branch.
+   >**Do not merge** these `composer.json` file changes to your production branch.
 Install only stable versions of packages on `release` and `main` branches.
 You can define these dependencies for `qa` branches and other non-main branches.